KNPB: Programming

 Programs presented by KNPB include Wild Nevada and Beauty of Oil Painting with Gary and Kathwren Jenkins.

 Technical information

 Subchannels

 The station's digital signal is multiplexed:

 Analog-to-digital conversion

 KNPB was the first television station to offer digital broadcasts on September 29, 2000.
-The station shut down its analog signal, over VHF channel 5, on February 17, 2009, the original date in which full-power television stations in the United States were to transition from analog to digital broadcasts under federal mandate (which was later pushed back to June 12, 2009).
-The station's digital signal remained on its pre-transition UHF channel 15.
-Through the use of PSIP, digital television receivers display the station's virtual channel as its former VHF analog channel 5.
+The station shut down its analog signal, over VHF channel 5, on February 17, 2009, the original date on which full-power television stations in the United States were to transition from analog to digital broadcasts under federal mandate (which was later pushed back to June 12, 2009).
+The station's digital signal remained on its pre-transition UHF channel 15, using virtual channel 5.